-In accordance with the process established for such purpose, any significant internal control weakness that has been detected by the auditor of the financial statements in the course of its work will be formally reported in writing to Management, which will define, as applicable, the action plans to be implemented to mitigate the internal control weaknesses detected, which will be subsequently presented to the Audit Committee.
+In accordance with the process established for such purpose, any significant internal control weaknesses that have been detected by the auditors of the financial statements in the course of their work are formally reported in writing to Management, which defines any action plans to be implemented to mitigate the internal control weaknesses detected and subsequently presents them to the Audit Committee.

-Ten meetings of the Audit Committee were held in 2022.
+Thirteen meetings of the Audit Committee were held in 2023.

-External auditors attended four Audit Committee meetings to communicate, among other matters, the provisional status of the audit work done on the Group's financial statements and the main facts detected, including the areas for improvement detected in the internal control, which, without being significant weaknesses, have been deemed to be potentially useful.
-The Internal Audit Department has participated in 5 Audit Committee meetings, presenting, among other matters, the degree of progress of the work undertaken in relation to the ICFRS, as well as the internal control weaknesses identified in the course of said work and the rest of the audits performed during the year.
+External auditors attended five Audit Committee meetings to communicate, among other matters, the provisional status of the audit work done on the Group's financial statements and the main findings detected, including any areas for improvement in internal control detected, which, without being significant weaknesses, were deemed to be potentially useful.
+The Internal Audit Department has participated in 8 Audit Committee meetings, presenting, among other matters, the degree of progress of the work undertaken in relation to the ICFRS, as well as the internal control weaknesses identified in the course of said work and the rest of the audits performed during the year.